MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-321-scenario-include.md

-Keep track of your outstanding payables and manage your vendor relationships.
+Track your outstanding payables and manage your vendor relationships.